-- -- Oscar®-nominated films are not eligible to submit. - -- Documentaries that exceed an aggregate of 70 days theatrical release and do not meet ALL the criteria outlined above would not be eligible for the Emmy competition. - -- Documentaries that exceed an aggregate of 70 days theatrical release must enter the Exceptional Merit in Documentary Filmmaking category; they are not eligible in the Documentary and Nonfiction Special or Hosted Nonfiction Series or Special categories. - -- Documentaries that qualify for Exceptional Merit are allowed to enter all craft categories. - -- Documentaries that do not qualify for Exceptional Merit under these rules would not be allowed eligibility into any other program or individual achievement category. - -- The television broadcast/posting of the documentary must occur within one year of its initial public exhibition, regardless of if this is or is not a general release.
+- The program would have been financed by a media company that produces programs primarily for television exhibitions. - The television company would have been creatively involved in the film. - There was an initial intent/commitment to air the program on television following the Television Academy's rules for national distribution. - -- Programs that have been nominated for an Oscar® in any category are not eligible to submit. - -- Documentaries that exceed an aggregate of 70 days theatrical release and do not meet ALL the criteria outlined above would not be eligible for the Emmy competition. - -- Documentaries that exceed an aggregate of 70 days theatrical release must enter the Exceptional Merit in Documentary Filmmaking category; they are not eligible in the Documentary and Nonfiction Special or Hosted Nonfiction Series or Special categories. - -- Documentaries that qualify for Exceptional Merit are allowed to enter all craft categories. - -- Documentaries that do not qualify for Exceptional Merit under these rules would not be allowed eligibility into any other program or individual achievement category. - -- The television broadcast/posting of the documentary must occur within one year of its initial public exhibition, regardless of if this is or is not a general release.
 Film festival screenings do not count as theatrical screenings.